jbijlsma/dnw-qwixx-promo/README.md

 - Keep track of your QWIXX score with ease.
 The app only lets you make valid moves and automatically calculates your score
 - Prevent the screen from turning off
+- Adjust the screen brightness
 - Turn on / off sound
-- Adjust the screen brightness
 - Choose from 3 languages (English, Dutch and Indonesian)
-- The app saves your settings
+- Your app settings are saved for when you next open the app

 # Tech Stack